MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/no-build-step.md

 But if you want to leave out a build tool and just want to add Vue to your frontend HTML, then follow some samples below.
 These don't need a server-side build step to compile SFC files.

-Note that the set up for the examples below are not modern.
+Note that the setup for the examples below are not modern.
 This is the way in Vue 3 from [docs](https://v3.vuejs.org/api/application-api.html#component).

 ```javascript
 import { createApp } from 'vue'